alxbl/lab/README.md

 # Configuration and Bootstrapping Framework

-There are two parts to this project wrapped in a single command line:

-`HOST=hostname curl https://.../pacstrap.sh | bash` to go from a brand new machine with no OS on it to a fully partitioned, configured, and running machine.
+`curl -sSf https://.../pacstrap.sh | HOST=hostname sh` to go from a brand new machine with no OS on it to a fully partitioned, configured, and running machine.